bhargav191098/bhargav191098.github.io/src/content/blog/post1.md

 I'm currently pursuing my MS in Computer Science.
 I have taken up Foundations of AI and Analysis of Algorithms till now.
 I'm taking DSCI 552:Machine Learning and CSCI 585: Database Systems this semester and I believe I'll write about the concept I pick up at these classes.

 I'm also a Research Assistant at the Wireless Devices and Systems Lab.
 It is really exciting to work on Computer Vision models.
 Some days I get to read classical papers and implement them using Pytorch!
 I'll also write about these experiences on this blog!

+I'm also a devoted cinephile!
+I thoroughly enjoy watching remarkable movies that strike a chord with me, and occasionally, I might share a post or two about the films that captivate me.

 Cheers and Fight on!